regal/regal/docs/overview/events.md

 ## Partially Applied Events

-It often happens that you'll want the effects of an event to be configurable whenever the event is used.
+Often, you'll want the effects of an event to be configurable whenever the event is used.
 This is done through a technique called **partial application**, in which the arguments of a function are applied at different times.

 For example, we could use partial application to create a generic version of our `greet` event: